What makes a traffic jam

-What makes a traffic jam asks Science sleuths Dr. Adam Rutherford and Dr. Hannah Fry investigate everyday mysteries sent in by BBC UK listeners.
+What makes a traffic jam asks Science sleuths Dr Adam Rutherford and Dr Hannah Fry to investigate everyday mysteries sent in by BBC UK listeners.

-This week in episode three of Discovery from the BBC which will broadcast on Phuket Island radio 0nline and on air at 102.5FM we find out more about what makes a traffic jam.
+This week in episode three of Discovery from the BBC, which will broadcast on Phuket Island radio 0nline and air at 102.5FM, we find out more about what makes a traffic jam.

 Science sleuths Hannah Fry and Adam Rutherford investigate two curious questions: What makes a traffic jam?
 And why do people shout on their mobile phones in public?

 Adam ventures onto the London orbital motorway in search of a tailback, and Hannah looks at projects worldwide that have attempted to solve the scourge of traffic jams.

 We feature Neal Harwood from the Transport Research Laboratory and BBC technology reporter Jane Wakefield.

 I have often wondered about this phenomenon what makes a traffic jam.

 With the traffic congestion in Phuket simply getting worse and no real road, disciplines are Phuket destroying itself?